 The beetle larvae are referred to as the white grub worms because of their shape and light color.
 Most grub worms regardless of their type, have a brown head and white body.
 They only have three pairs of legs, which they use for walking and burrowing.
 Unlike a true worm, grub worms do not crawl.
 Grass plants are killed because of the feeding activity of grub worms.
-You will know that your lawn has been infested by grub worms if you see some dead or dying patches on the surface of your lawn.
+You will know that grub worms have infested your lawn if you see some dead or dying patches.

 Summer is the hatching season of grub worms as this is the time when lawns are well-established.
 For grub worms that hatch during fall, they can burrow under the surface and hibernate for the winter.
 They can go as deep as 5 feet.
 The grub worms are not visible on the surface of the soil.
 The damage often takes place at the root level.
 The most common sign of grub worm presence is the large patch of yellowing or brown lawn.
 This is an indicator that your vegetation is about to decay or die.
 Professional lawn care is required in getting rid of grub worms.
 Homeowners will not be able to detect the presence and activity of these worms because they are under the soil.